Robert-van-Engelen/Forth500/manual.md

 | `.S`    | ( -- )       | displays the stack contents
 | `N.S`   | ( _n_ -- )   | displays the top _n_ values on the stack

-`DEPTH` returns the depth of the stack before pushing the depth value.
-The maximum stack depth in Forth500 is 200 cells or 100 double cells.
+`DEPTH` returns the depth of the stack, not counting the depth value returned.
+The maximum stack depth in Forth500 is 128 cells or 64 double cells.

 ## Integer constants